Hail to the Chief

-"Hail to the Chief" is a piece originally announcing arrival by boat at an island in a Scottish loch, but today it is best known as the personal anthem of the president of the United States, adapted by James Sanderson from an original Scottish Gaelic melody.
+"Hail to the Chief" is a piece of music best known as the personal anthem of the president of the United States.
+Its original purpose was to announce arrival by boat at an island in a Scottish loch, which was adapted by James Sanderson from an original Scottish Gaelic melody.

-The song's playing accompanies the appearance of the president of the United States at many public events; it is also played at inauguration ceremonies.
+The song's playing accompanies the appearance of the president of the United States at many public events; it is also played at inauguration ceremonies, playing at the arrival of the incumbent president (outgoing or newly re-elected, as the case may be), and immediately after the president takes his oath of office.
+For a time, it was also played at the end of the ceremonies with the departure of the president.
 For major official occasions, the United States Marine Band and other military ensembles are generally the performers, so directives of the United States Department of Defense have, since 1954, been the main basis for according it official status.
 It is preceded by four ruffles and flourishes when played for the president.
 The song is also played during a former President's state funeral after the casket is removed from the hearse.
-Due to its age the song is in the public domain.
+Its age puts the song into the public domain.

 History

-Verses from Walter Scott's 1810 narrative poem The Lady of the Lake, including "The Boat Song" ("Hail to the Chief") an iorram or Gaelic rowing song with which clan oarsmen announce their arrival by birlinn with their chieftain Roderick Dhu at Ellen's Isle in Loch Katrine, were set to music around 1812 by the songwriter James Sanderson (c.
+Verses from Walter Scott's 1810 narrative poem The Lady of the Lake were set to music around 1812 by James Sanderson (c.
 1769 – c.
-1841); a self-taught English violinist and the conductor of the Surrey Theatre, London, who wrote many songs for local theatrical productions during the 1790s and the early years of the 19th century:
+1841), a self-taught English violinist and the conductor of the Surrey Theatre, London.
+Sanderson also wrote many songs for local theatrical productions during the 1790s and the early years of the 19th century.
+The lyrics open:

 Hail to the Chief who in triumph advances!

 Honored and blessed be the ever-green Pine!